 You've finally gotten the baby to sleep, and it's approaching eleven o'clock.
 Should you wake the baby to feed — in the hope of a few extra hours of sleep?
 That is what dream feeding is about.

-Here is a practical guide to what dream feeding is, how to do it correctly, and whether it can actually give your family longer stretches of sleep.
+Here is a practical, safety-first guide to what dream feeding is, when it is worth trying, how to do it by breast or bottle, and when to stop.

 What Is Dream Feeding?